Addai Sher

-Addai Scher (ܐܕܝ ܫܝܪ, /sem/; أدي شير) Also written Addai Sher, Addaï Scher and Addai Sheir (3 March 1867 – 21 June 1915), an ethnic Assyrian, was the Chaldean Catholic archbishop of Siirt in Upper Mesopotamia.
-He was killed by the Ottomans during the 1915 Assyrian Genocide.
+Addai Sher (ܐܕܝ ܫܝܪ, /sem/; أدي شير), also written Addai Scher, Addaï Scher and Addai Sheir (3 March 1867 – 21 June 1915), was an ethnic Assyrian Chaldean Catholic archbishop of Siirt in Upper Mesopotamia.
+He was killed by the Ottomans during the 1915 Assyrian genocide.

 Early life

-Addai was born in Shaqlawa to an ethnic Assyrian family who were adherents of the Chaldean Catholic Church on 3 March 1867.
-His father was the local priest of the village, and he helped him at teaching Syriac language at a young age.
-The early death of his mother made him concentrate on ascetic life and he joined the Dominican Seminary in Mosul in 1880 where he studied Syriac, Arabic, French, Latin and Turkish as well as theology and philosophy.
-Nine years later he was appointed a priest and sent to his home town Shaqlawa, where he once more worked as a teacher in the Church's school.
+Addai was born in Shaqlāwa to an ethnic Assyrian family, who were adherents of the Chaldean Catholic Church, on 3 March 1867.
+His father was the local priest of the village, and he helped him become a teacher of the Syriac language at a young age.
+The early death of Addai's mother made him concentrate on ascetic life, and he joined the Dominican Seminary in Mosul, Ottoman Iraq, in 1880, where he studied Syriac, Arabic, French, Latin, and Turkish, as well as theology and philosophy.
+Nine years later, he was appointed a priest and sent back to his hometown of Shaqlāwa, where he once more worked as a teacher in the church's school.

 Priest and bishop

-He was later appointed as a bishopric assistant in Kirkuk and he spent his time learning Hebrew, Greek, Persian, Kurdish and he authored as well in German and English.
+He was later appointed as a bishopric assistant in Kirkuk, Ottoman Iraq, where he spent his time studying Hebrew, Greek, Persian, and Kurdish, as well as writing in German and English.

 On 13 November 1902, he was elected as the next bishop of Siirt, a position that had been vacant for two years.

-In 1908 he journeyed to Istanbul where he met the Ottoman Sultan Abdulhamid II.
-From there he took off to Rome and met pope Pius X, and during his stay in Paris he managed to make contacts with French orientalists and print some of his works.
+In 1908, he traveled to Constantinople where he met the Ottoman Sultan Abdul Hamid II.
+From there, he visited Rome and met Pope Pius X, while during a stay in Paris, he managed to make contacts with French orientalists and print some of his works.